 -GR Dulac, ’19, Deloitte

-1924 PRIME hosts a life skills development program alongside the Career and Professional Development Office, faculty and industry professionals.
+1924 PRIME and Alo host a life skills development program alongside the Career and Professional Development Office, faculty and industry professionals.
 The series propels students forward on their professional journey.
 Sessions include:

-With more than 150 Jewish students, one well-established Jewish tradition on campus is the annual Hanukkah dinner held inside 1924 PRIME.
+With more than 150 Jewish students, one well-established Jewish tradition on campus is the annual Hanukkah dinner held inside 1924 PRIME or Alo.
 The event is hosted by HPU’s chapter of Hillel – the largest Jewish campus organization in the world.
 Participants dine on matzo ball soup, potato pancakes and jelly doughnuts known as sufganiyot all before lighting the menorah.

 Another student-favorite is Tea Time hosted by HPU First Lady Mariana Qubein.
 Also held during the holiday season, students are invited to fellowship over tea with both Dr. and Mrs. Qubein.
-They are treated to an assortment of hot teas, festive cranberry sparkling cider and a variety of pastries inside 1924 PRIME.
+They are treated to an assortment of hot teas, festive cranberry sparkling cider and a variety of pastries inside 1924 PRIME or Alo.